Conference Speakers

 Sam D. Millsap, Jr.

-Executing the Innocent: Compelling New Evidence in Three Cases
+Executing the Innocent: Compelling New

 A University of Austin Law School graduate ('72), Sam D. Millsap Jr. has been litigating civil and criminal cases in state and federal court since 1987.
 (Western, Southern, Northern Federal District Courts of Texas).
 He is the recipient of numerous awards and honors, including the 2006 Courage Award from the Texas Coalition to Abolish the Death Penalty, the Texas Womens' Political Caucus Good Guy' Award, the Mary Polk Award of the Texas Commission on Family Violence.
 During his tenure as Bexar County District Attorney (1982-1987), he was named Politician of the Year by both major San Antonio newspapers.
+Nina Morrison

 Twisting the Facts: The Problem of "Junk Science" in the Courtroom